Derivative Techniques Review: Chain Rule, Logarithmic Differentiation & Inverse Function Derivatives

 Cube Roots Near Zero: Another Infinite-Derivative Trap

-The same issue appears with \(\sqrt[3]{0.007}\).
-If you try to expand \(x^{1/3}\) around \(x = 0\):
+The same issue arises with \(\sqrt[3]{0.007}\).
+If one attempts to expand \(x^{1/3}\) around \(x = 0\):

 \[\frac{d}{dx}\,x^{1/3} = \frac{1}{3}\,x^{-2/3}\]